-Dosha Dance & Sound Healing in Nature – Exact Date to be Determined
+Dosha Dance & Sound Healing in Nature – Date TBD

 Ayurveda, an ancient system of medicine dating back more than 5,000 years, discovered what’s best for your body type long before modern science.
 Much more than a form of medicine to treat illness, it’s a philosophy that addresses every aspect of our lives — body, mind, and spirit.